 Please refer to project amendment history within TIP pages for previous amendment information.

-Conformity networks are coded and modeled correctly, consistent with the revised report.
-This revision is consistent with air quality conformity determination.
+This revision is consistent with the current air quality conformity determination.

 If you have any questions or concerns, please feel free to contact me at 915-212-0258.